DTolm/VkFFT/README.md

 ## Future release plan
  - ##### Almost ready:
    - Double and half-precision arithmetics
-   - 16384 dimension size.
  - ##### Planned
     - Publication based on implemented optimizations
     - Mobile GPU support
+	  - Radix 3,5... support
  - ##### Ambitious
     - Multiple GPU job splitting

 ## Installation
 Include the vkFFT.h file and specify path to the shaders folder in CMake or from C interface.
-Sample CMakeLists.txt file configures project based on Vulkan_FFT.cpp file, which contains five examples on how to use VkFFT to perform FFT, iFFT and convolution calculations, use zero padding, multiple feature/batch convolutions and FFTs of big systems.
+Sample CMakeLists.txt file configures project based on Vulkan_FFT.cpp file, which contains five examples on how to use VkFFT to perform FFT, iFFT and convolution calculations, use zero padding, multiple feature/batch convolutions and C2C FFTs of big systems.
 ## How to use VkFFT
 VkFFT.h is a library which can append FFT, iFFT or convolution calculation to the user defined command buffer.
 It operates on storage buffers allocated by user and doesn't require any additional memory by itself.
 All computations are fully based on Vulkan compute shaders with no CPU usage except for FFT planning.
 VkFFT creates and optimizes memory layout by itself and performs FFT with the best chosen parameters.
 For an example application, see Vulkan_FFT.cpp file, which has comments explaining the VkFFT configuration process.\
-Picture below shows how data is restructured during the R2C transform depending on the system dimensions.
-This layout has minimal transfers between on-chip memory and graphics card (one read and one write per FFT axis + transposition if axis dimension is ≥ 256).
-If convolution is performed, it is embedded into the last FFT axis, which reduces memory transfers even further.
+Picture below is now outdated.
+VkFFT achieves striding by grouping nearby FFTs instead of transpositions now, so the data preserves its original order.
 ![alt text](https://github.com/dtolm/VkFFT/blob/master/FFT_memory_layout.png?raw=true)
 ## Benchmark results in comparison to cuFFT
 To measure how Vulkan FFT implementation works in comparison to cuFFT, we will perform a number of 2D and 3D tests.
 The test will consist of performing R2C FFT and inverse C2R FFT consecutively multiple times to calculate average time required. cuFFT uses out-of-place configuration while VkFFT uses in-place.
 The results are obtained on Nvidia 1660 Ti graphics card with no other GPU load.
 Launching example 0 from Vulkan_FFT.cpp performs VkFFT benchmark, benchmark_cuFFT.cu file contains similar benchmark script for cuFFT library.